DSR-RHIT/creating-reproducible-reports/pages/style-reference.md

 ---
 ```

 The new Word document that appears should have the reformatted title.
+In the Word document:

 Format your name.